 Association of the Chemical Industry eV

-The chairman of the DZfCh is Prof. Dr. Drhc Lutz Friedjan Tietze, University of Göttingen.
-The managing director has been Dr. Hans-Georg Weinig, GDCh.
+The chairman of the DZfCh is Prof. Dr. Dr hc Evamarie Hey-Hawkins, University of Leipzig.
+Since January 1, 2021, the Executive Director has been Dr. Hans-Georg Weinig, GDCh.

-From 2002 to the end of 2020, GDCh Managing Director Prof. Dr. Wolfram Koch also managing director of the DZfCh.
-From 2008 to 2015 he was a member of the IUPAC Finance Committee.
+From 2002 to the end of 2020, GDCh Executive Director Prof. Dr. Wolfram Koch also Executive Director of the DZfCh.
+From 2008 to 2015 he was a member of the Finance Committee of IUPAC.
+He is IUPAC Treasurer for the 2022-2025 term.

-The International Union for Pure and Angewandte Chemie (IUPAC) is supported by the chemistry-relevant organizations from over 40 countries and is primarily dedicated to questions of nomenclature and standardization in chemistry, but also sees itself as an international platform for strengthening the interests of chemistry .
+The International Union for Pure and Angewandte Chemie (IUPAC) is supported by the chemistry-related organizations from over 40 countries and is primarily dedicated to questions of nomenclature and standardization in chemistry, but also sees itself as an international platform to strengthen the interests of chemistry .

 The IUPAC Affiliate Membership Program enables chemists to become personal members of IUPAC.
-The IUPAC would like to put their contact with chemists all over the world on a broader basis and give them the opportunity to work in the Union.
+In this way, IUPAC wants to broaden its contact with chemists all over the world and give them the opportunity to work in the Union.

-The prerequisite for personal membership in the IUPAC is in any case membership in the national chemical society, in this case the GDCh.
+In any case, a prerequisite for personal membership in IUPAC is membership in the national chemical society, in this case the GDCh.

-IUPAC membership can be canceled at the end of each year if the cancellation has been received by the GDCh by September 30th.
+You can cancel your IUPAC membership at the end of each year if your cancellation is received by the GDCh by September 30th.

-If you are interested in a personal membership in the IUPAC as GDCh member, please log in to the GDCh headquarters, Dr. Hans-Georg Weinig, P.O.
+If you, as a GDCh member, are interested in personal membership of the IUPAC, please contact the GDCh Office, Dr. Hans-Georg Weinig, P.O.
 Box 90 04 40, 60444 Frankfurt am Main, firstname.lastname@example.org.

 The 63rd General Assembly of the UN declared 2011 the International Year of Chemistry.
 UNESCO and IUPAC (International Union of Pure and Applied Chemistry) - the international scientific umbrella organization in chemistry - were commissioned to coordinate the International Year of Chemistry.
 Embedded in the UN Decade for Education for Sustainable Development 2005 - 2014, an "International Year of Chemistry" was intended to deepen public understanding of the fundamental importance of chemistry, especially with regard to the role that chemistry plays in the development of alternative energy sources, food security for a steadily growing world population and other global challenges.
 2011 also marked the 100th anniversary of the award of the Nobel Prize in Chemistry to Marie Sklodowska-Curie - an opportunity to highlight female contributions to the development of chemistry.
 2011 also marked the 100th anniversary of the founding of the IACS (International Association of Chemical Societies), the predecessor organization of today's IUPAC.
 The IUPAC, like the IACS before it, was founded to enable international scientific exchange and collaboration between chemists by developing standardized nomenclature and terminology.
 The German Chemical Society supported the International Year of Chemistry and was able to fall back on the experience gained in 2003, the German "Year of Chemistry".